sophiemachin/sophiemachin.github.io/README.md

 - master
 - source

-The package gh-pages uses it's own branch, `gh-pages`.
+The package `gh-pages` wants to use it's own branch, `gh-pages`.
 Unfortunately GitHub User pages must be built from the master branch.

-So source contains all the editable JavaScript, and master contains the deployed app.
+The source branch contains all the editable JavaScript and the README.md, and the master branch contains the deployed app (`npm run deploy` controls all these files and will delete any that aren't part of the build app)

-To deploy the app, make sure that `package.json` contains the this line:
+To deploy the app, make sure that `package.json` contains the this line in scripts:

     "deploy": "gh-pages -d build --branch master"

-At the moment I think master actually has everything...maybe I can just keep the editable files and the deployed files all on the master branch without having to merge constantly having
+This is so that the the deploy command can be run while on the source directory.
+The origin/master branch on GitHub will be updated with the files needed.